 Here are some of our favorite backpacks you can look into!

 Your volunteer is going to be walking A LOT.
-They will travel by public transportation and foot in their city and while on vacations.
+Whether that's walking from bus station to bus station, exploring on vacation, or walking around their school.
 Save their feet some pain and get them some good quality walking shoes that have a lot of support.

 The type of shoes you will want to get them will depend on where in the world they are going.
 If they're going somewhere hot -- shoes like Chacos and Tevas will be the best.
 Somewhere cold?
-A nice pair of warm, water proof, insulated boots will be best!
+A nice pair of warm, water proof, insulated boots will be best (we love Sorel)!
 They may want to buy the boots there though, so check with them first.

 Your volunteer will LOVE you if you gift them some American snacks for their trip.
 They may not know it yet, but those snacks will be a life saver when they are deep in the middle of their semester abroad.
 When you're out of your comfort zone, familiar things like snacks from home are so nice to have.

-Things like Easy Mac, just add water chocolate chip cookie mixes, cheese flavored snacks, their favorite candy or any of these hard to find items will be the best!
+Things like Easy Mac, just add water baking mixes, cheese flavored snacks, their favorite candy, cookies, or any of these hard to find items will be the best.

 American snacks are one things almost every past ILP volunteer says they wish they had more of.